zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 You can now use all the functionalities of the extension.

+#### Profile Validation

+Zowe Explorer includes the profile validation feature that helps to ensure that z/OSMF is accessbile and ready for use.
+If a profile is valid, the profile is active and can be used.
+By default, the feature is automatically enabled.
+You can disable the feature by right-clicking on your profile and selecting the **Disable Validation for Profile** option.
+Alternatively, you can enable or disable the feature for all profiles in the VS Code settings.

+Follow these steps:

+1. Navigate to the VSCode settings.
+2. Open Zowe Explorer Settings.
+3. Enable or disable the automatic validation of profiles option.
+4. Restart VSCode.

 ### Use Base Profile and Token with Existing Profiles

 Leverage existing base profiles with a token to access z/OSMF via the API Mediation Layer.